How to Apply

 - Under the general supervision of the DPSS Security Supervisor, Security Officers provide superior security and customer service

 - Officers protect the assets and property of the University, ensure public safety and act as the primary liaison with state and local police, fire and security agencies, and represent the University of Michigan.

 - Officers maintain confidentiality in police and/or security matters

 - Officers provide traffic and crowd control for special events and University sponsored activities

-We are currently hiring Michigan Medicine Hospital Security Officers and Housing Security Officers (detailed descriptions below):
+We are currently hiring Michigan Medicine Hospital Security Officers; however DPSS employs security officers within Housing Security and University Security Services (detailed descriptions below):